pombredanne/typed/README.md

 	])
 ```

-All types also support `json` format.
+All types also support the `json` format.

 ```python
 t1 = typed.json(typed.list(typed.int))